2019 Bougainvillean independence referendum: Negotiations

 In April 2024, Papua New Guinea prime minister James Marape stated that his government is preparing to bring forward instruments to implement the referendum results in the Parliament of Papua New Guinea.

 A draft constitution for a Republic of Bougainville was published by the Autonomous Bougainville Government in May 2024.
 There is some contention between the National Parliament and Bougainville.
 The former prefers the required majority of parliamentary voting for acceptance of the creation of an independent State of Bougainville to be two-thirds, while the latter wants it to be a simple majority of 50%.
-In March 2025, the Bougainville Independence Leaders Consultation Forum recommended the date for independence as 1 September 2027.
+In March 2025, the Bougainville Independence Leaders Consultation Forum (BILCF) recommended the date for independence as 1 September 2027.
 In November 2025, the Bougainville Constituent Assembly (BCA) was officially established to lead the constitutional process.
 It will debate and discuss the draft constitution in order to prepare a finalized document for national ratification.
+In July 2026, the BILCF changed their recommended date for independence to 1 September 2030.

+On 6 August 2026, the Joint Supervisory Body, the organ in which a delegation from the government of Papua New Guinea, led by Bougainville Affairs Minister Manasseh Makiba, has been negotiating with a delegation from the Autonomous Bougainville Government, led by Vice President and Attorney-General Ezekiel Masat, signed its final consultation documents which advocated for independence to be respected.
+Papua New Guinea's parliament then announced that it would be having debate on if the independence referendum should be respected on August 27.